SamProell/phd-thesis-digitalcardio/proposal/thesis-proposal.md

 transformation.&nbsp;[@Gui_survey_2024]

-Using such techniques, researchers build towards foundation models, which offer a strong backbone for data processing, that can be extended or fine-tuned to solve specific tasks.
-An example application is given by Abbaspourazad et al. (2024) who built a foundation model on ECG and PPG data from wearable devices.
-The model was able to encode participant characteristics such as demographics and health conditions without being specifically trained on these targets.&nbsp;[@Abbaspourazad_largescale_2024]
+Using such techniques, researchers build towards foundation models, which offer a strong backbone for data processing, that can be extended or fine-tuned to solve more specific tasks.
+An example application is given by @Abbaspourazad_largescale_2024, who built a foundation model on ECG and PPG data from wearable devices.
+Their model was able to encode participant characteristics such as demographics and health conditions without being specifically trained on these targets.

 Extensive research in deep learning technology over the past 10+ years has yielded many promising architectures that are suitable for multi-modal clinical data.
-Moor et al. (2023) envision so-called generalist medical AI, in which any modality is translated into tokens in a shared latent space.
-The stream of tokens can then be fed into a sequence model such as a transformer.&nbsp;[@Moor_foundation_2023]
+@Moor_foundation_2023 envision so-called generalist medical AI, in which any modality is translated into tokens in a shared latent space.
+The stream of tokens can then be fed into a sequence model such as a transformer, to perform various complex tasks.

 # Methods
 In an effort to combine state-of-the-art deep learning with smartphone-based cardiac